jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/server/push-contacts-mobile-picketlink-secured/README.md

 ### 2. Register Application with Push Services

 You must register the application with the Unified Push Server.
-This requires a running Unified Push Server instance.
-For information on installing the Unified Push Server, see the README distributed with the Unified Push Server or the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).
+This requires a running Unified Push Server OpenShift instance.
+For information on installing the Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).

-1. Log into the Unified Push Server console.
+1. Log into the Unified Push Server OpenShift instance console.
 2. In the `Applications` view, click `Create Application`.
 3. In the `Name` and `Description` fields, type values for the application and click `Create`.
 4. When created, click the application name and make note of the `Server URL`, `Application ID`, and `Master Secret`.

 ### 3. Customize JBoss Unified Push Java Sender and Build Application

-The project source code must be customized with the unique metadata assigned to the application by the JBoss Unified Push Server.
+The project source code must be customized with the unique metadata assigned to the application by the JBoss Unified Push Server OpenShift instance.

 1. Open [quickstarts-config.json](./src/main/resources/META-INF/quickstarts-config.json) configuration file for editing.
 2. Enter the ` serverUrl `,  ` pushApplicationId ` and ` masterSecret ` parameters.